shinskoll/lifeness/README.md

-### A lightweight text editor for journaling written in golang with andlabs/ui.
+### A lightweight text editor for journaling written in vala + gtk.